pulzze/autoflow-documentation/docs/Documentation/Getting Started/Hello World/Index.md

 <img src={JoinString} alt="Joining Two Strings" class = "myResponsiveImg"/>
 </div>

 f.
-Add array of string with a delimiter
+Add an array of string with a delimiter

 In our example, we will include to strings **Hello** and **World**, with a space a delimiter